 I will never meet B.B.
 King, but he will stay with me for the rest of my days.

 I thoroughly enjoyed my solo gig at the Nivara Lounge in Hamilton and, most importantly, seeing my friends who came to support me – thank you all!
-This was my first live outing of the Kemper Profiling Amplifier and the results are encouraging.
+This was my first live outing of the Kemper Profiling Amp and the results are encouraging.
+(Kemper website).
 I think I will really enjoy taking my produced studio sound to live venues.
 In case you don’t know, Nivara Lounge is a vibrant, atmospheric music club catering to all sorts of musical tastes ranging from very loud punk, rock and dance to quieter jazz, folk and world music – all of it interesting and often experimental.
 Here is a video clip from the performance and some photos.
 The tune is Cissy Strut (The Meters), but I am using chord changes devised by John Scofield.

 I am a Strat player, Amen!
 I have other guitars, but Strats fit my body (read: man-boob) perfectly, sound exactly right and I understand how to set them up and make them sound how I like it.
 The whammy bar sits under my palm all the time, so whenever I pickup and non-whammy guitar, it takes me some time to lose the involuntary reflex to find the bar!
 However, I would really like to play a Telecaster.
 I love its simplicity, balance and the tone, but the slab body feels as comfortable as wearing a t shirt made out of plywood!
 Crucially, there is no whammy bar!
 So it gives me a great pleasure to hear an amazing player to re-ignite my desire to play a Tele and learn to live with all the bits I miss.
 Here is Guthrie Trapp.
 He may not be a household name yet, but he has worked with Garth Brooks, Allison Kraus, Lyle Lovett and others.
 And not just country either: Mike Mills of R.E.M. or Phish‘s Mike Gordon.
 Crucially he writes his own tunes and gigs with a power trio.
 I reallyb enjoy his fusion of country sound, blues and jazz licks with rock-inspired riffs.
 Have a look, what do you think?